1. Cherub Rock – Smashing Pumpkins

 first year, I wasn’t well versed in Velvet Underground mythology and so took

 the record at face value.
-It's probably the band's most accessible work, and the reason why the chap who introduced me to Sarah Records had hold of it: the idea of him grooving away to the noise-rock of something like 'Sister Ray', or even 'Venus in Furs', is barely conceivable.
+It's probably the band's most accessible work, and the reason why the chap who introduced me to Sarah Records had hold of it.
+The idea of him grooving away to the noise-rock of something like 'Sister Ray', or even 'Venus in Furs', is barely conceivable.

 I wonder if I’d seen Supergrass supporting Pulp